alansfr/alansfr.github.io/index.md

 To start, take a look at [His Name is Rio](hxRio.md){: .btn .btn--success} written under Glenn's own byline in 2006.

-Even after we knew it existed, it was one of the hardest things to find on the Internet Archive, By then, we already knew that the owner and operator of RioGayGuides and RioMaleEscorts which it promotes [was really Glenn](/PimpEvidence/) **NEW**{: .vnew}.
+Even after we knew it existed, it was one of the hardest things to find on the Internet Archive, By then, we already knew that the owner and operator of RioGayGuides and RioMaleEscorts which it promotes [was really Glenn](/PimpEvidence/).
 {: .notice--warning}